A man holding a blue sponge and the text “Chlorine Shock”.

 What are the types of shock treatments?

-Two main types of shock treatments for your hot tub: chlorine shock and non-chlorine shock.
+There are two main types of shock treatments for your hot tub: chlorine shock and non-chlorine shock.
 Both have advantages and disadvantages, and you should select the one that fits your needs and preferences.

 1. Chlorine shock